CLTsolutions/the_rubyist/docs/methods.md

 # Methods

 In Ruby much like mathematical functions: input goes in, the wheels turn, and a result comes out.
 To feed input to a Ruby method, call the method with one or more args.

 ## Parameters

-> The variables listed in the method definition (_formal parameters_)
+Variables listed in the method definition (_formal parameters_)

 ## Arguments

-> Values supplied to the method when it's called.
+Values supplied to the method when it's called.

 Common to say `Arguments` to distinguish between `Parameters` and `Arguments`